 Quizzes will be given frequently during the lectures and outside of classroom using Carmen and/or, TopHat, and you must be in the classroom to take the quizzes for in-class quizzes.
 These short quizzes are meant to motivate you to participate actively in classroom activities and keep you up with the material introduced during class.
 Also, it gives you incentivize attendance and participation.
 These quizzes will not be made up and if you do not attend lecture, you cannot attempt, submit, or receive credit for these assignments.
 The quizzes are open book / open notes, and you are strongly encouraged to work together with your neighbors in the classroom.
-I will drop your lowest quiz score when computing your quiz grade for the semester.
+I will drop your two lowest quiz score when computing your quiz grade for the semester.
+The lowest 2 assignments are dropped to cover all work that is not turned in for any other reason.

-Homework will be assigned approximately weekly and will be due on Carmen.
+Homework will be assigned periodically and will be due on Carmen.
 The due date will be announced with the homework assignments.
-Homework problems that require R software should be completed in R Markdown and a knitted html file should be uploaded.
-Homework problems that do not require R may be handwritten (electronically, or on paper and scanned) and uploaded.
+Homework should be completed in R Markdown and a knitted pdf file should be uploaded.
 You are encouraged to work together on homework; however, each student must produce their own assignment to be handed in.
 Do not copy any part of another student's homework.
-I will drop your lowest homework score (which could be an assignment that was never turned in) when calculating your final homework grade for the semester.
+All homework assignments will be included in your final grade, so be sure they are all submitted.